ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/AntennaControl.rst

 .. py:method:: set_embedded_model(self, model_name: str) -> None
     :canonical: ansys.stk.core.stkobjects.AntennaControl.set_embedded_model

-    Set the current antenna model by name.
+    Do not use this method, as it is deprecated.
+Use EmbeddedModelComponentLinking on IAgAntennaControl instead.
+Sets the current antenna model by name.

     :Parameters: